sadaiyer/kubernetes/ckad-exercises.md

-Create a pod, with 2 containers - busybox and nginx Create a nginx pod and define a readiness probe - httpGet, port 80 and path of / Create a nginx pod and define a liveness probe of TCP port 80 check Create a nginx pod and define a liveness probe to check for "ls" of "/usr/share/nginx/html/index.html".
+Create a pod, with 2 containers - busybox and nginx

+Create a nginx pod and define a liveness probe to check for "ls" of "/usr/share/nginx/html/index.html".
 (Do this later, after volumes)
 Create a ClusterIP service that exposes port 80 for the nginx pod Create a busybox pod and hit the ClusterIP service